richcar58/sqlexpr-congocc/README.md

 Instructions assume Linux or a Unix-like operating system.

 Building SqlExprParser is a two step process, both of which are automated using Maven (3.9.9+) and the SqlExprParser pom.xml file.
-From SqlExprParser's top-level directory, simple issue this command on the command line to compile the code and package it in *target/sqlexprlib.jar*:
+From SqlExprParser's top-level directory, simply issue this command on the command line to compile the code and package it in *target/sqlexprlib.jar*:

 >       mvn clean install